oicr-gsi/shesmu/implementation.md

 data.
 It must be a class and not an interface.
 1. Create a parameterless method in _V_ for every variable to be exposed.
-The method names must be valid Shemsu names (lowercase with underscores) and decorated with `@Export` annotations with the correct type signature.
+The method names must be valid Shemsu names (lowercase with underscores) and decorated with `@ShesmuVariable` annotations with the correct type signature.
 All methods must return `boolean`, `long`, `String`, `Instant`, `Set`, or `Tuple` (and `Set` and `Tuple` may only contain more of the same).
 1. Create a new interface, _R_, extending `InputRepository<`_V_`>`.